 Every teacher at Marden Bridge Middle School is a teacher of every child, including those with special educational needs.
 We offer an inclusive curriculum to ensure the best possible progress for all our pupils, whatever their needs or abilities.

 There are 7 Learning Support assistants who support pupils with special education needs.
 This may be in class, or in a small group but also during non-structured times of the day at break and lunchtimes and on school trips or if there is a different pattern to the normal day.
 One of the LSAs is a home/school link for pupils who have English as an additional language.

 All pupils access a broad and balanced curriculum.
 All activities are planned with the needs of all pupils in mind and the relevant adaptations are made.
 This is done by staff members liaising with the Special Educational Needs and Disabilities department, outside agencies, parents and carers and previous schools.

 Marden Bridge has a nurture group which supports pupils who may have specific requirements in relation to social and emotional needs.
-This is available to any pupil who LSAs and the SENCO feel need the additional support and is run 4 days per week before the school day starts by one of our LSAs.
+This is available to any pupil who LSAs and the SENCo feel need the additional support and is run 3 days per week before the school day starts by one of our LSAs.

 Training & Resources